smallnamespace/fireplace/tests/selector_tests_readme.md

 1. Write them by hand.
 This works but precludes set operators from being used to combine selectors
 2. Pre-compile them.
 This can be done by Python bytecode (as per edk/qi's suggestion) or writing a Python script which parses the selectors and outputs Python code to implement them as lambdas (my suggestion) as part of `setup_py`.
 This requires substantial changes to how the DSL is written to make it parseable and represents the most amount of work of any of the optimizations

+If a solution to predicate generation can be found, this is the best option.

 #### Option 3

 **Pros**